godotengine/godot-docs/classes/class_dictionary.rst

 - :ref:`bool<class_bool>` **erase** **(** :ref:`Variant<class_Variant>` key **)**

 Erase a dictionary key/value pair by key.
 Returns ``true`` if the given key was present in the dictionary, ``false`` otherwise.
-Do not erase elements while iterating over the dictionary.
+Does not erase elements while iterating over the dictionary.

 .. _class_Dictionary_method_get:

 - :ref:`Variant<class_Variant>` **get** **(** :ref:`Variant<class_Variant>` key, :ref:`Variant<class_Variant>` default=Null **)**

 Returns the current value for the specified key in the ``Dictionary``.
-If the key does not exist, the method returns the value of the optional default argument, or Null if it is omitted.
+If the key does not exist, the method returns the value of the optional default argument, or ``null`` if it is omitted.

 .. _class_Dictionary_method_has: